yvanzhu/text-to-gloss-sign-language-translation/README.md

  * `Notebooks`: Python notebooks containing the code for reproducing the experiments,
    *  mapping of lemmatization algorithm and data statistics analysis
    *  statistical analysis for the results of human evaluation
- * `training scripts`: bash files including SLURM commands to execute Marian-NMT for training the NMT models reported in the paper
- * `data`: the plain-text versions of the paraller corpora for both the DGS and the Phoenix corpora.
-It includes the training, dev and test split for both the Phoenix and DGS corpus.
-Additionally, one can find tokenized, stemmed and augmented versions as reported in the paper.

 Please note that the corpora ([Phoenix 2014T](https://www-i6.informatik.rwth-aachen.de/~koller/RWTH-PHOENIX-2014-T/) and [DGS Corpus](https://www.sign-lang.uni-hamburg.de/meinedgs/ling/start_en.html)) have their own licenses and any use of them should be conforming with them and include the appropriate citations.